EduardoMorais30/EduardoMorais30/README.md

 ### Hi, welcome to my profile,i'm glad to share a little about myself 👋

-I'm a backend developer and my preferred language is C# and JAVA 🤌
+I study information systems at PUC Minas and this repository is dedicated to showcasing my work and acquired knowledge.

+This repository will contain programming languages ​​and some academic projects.

+Languages ​​Html, CSS, C#, Java... 🤌

 ### Contact me: